 While Danish, Faroese, Icelandic, Norwegian, and Swedish are North Germanic languages that are part of the Indo-European language family, Finnish and Sámi are Finno-Ugric languages of the Uralic family, and Greenlandic belongs to the Eskimo-Aleut language family.
 The common ancestor of the North Germanic languages is Old Norse, which is related to Old English and most similar to present-day Icelandic.
 Finnish and Sámi evolved from an early language that people between the Ural Mountains and Gulf of Finland spoke millennia ago.
 Greenlandic originates from an early Intuit language native to northern North America.

 As Sweden and Denmark were the dominant regional powers for centuries, Swedish and Danish served as much of the region's languages of administration, education, and religion.
-Meanwhile, many inhabitants spoke their indigenous languages at home and in informal situations.
+Meanwhile, week a seein spill grow at a construction of the construction of t many inhabitants spoke their indigenous languages at home and in informal situations.